pauljmcreative/exchangagram-frontend/README.md

 ## Motivation
 * to change the world!
-* Wanted to get to know React better and what better way than diving into a 50+ component app (not including css files) where everything is connected to everything.
+* Wanted to get better aquainted with REACT...  what better way than modeling a successful social media app with many complex components.
+Additionally I wanted to better understand relationships within REACT and Node.js.
+As you can see by the ERD, social media components have no shortage of relationships.

 ## ERD model
 ![erd-model](/erd/erd.png)